bisdn/bisdn.github.io/getting_started/basic_networking.md

   ...
 ```

 These interfaces can be managed via the [iproute2](https://linux.die.net/man/8/ip) utilities, or any netlink supported Linux networking utility.
+Note that by default all data plane ports are disabled.
 The link state for these interfaces maps to the physical port state.

 **WARNING**: Despite Linux providing multiple alternatives for network configuration, iproute2 is the preferred configuration tool for BISDN Linux.
 The usage of other network configuration tools (e.g. ifconfig) is not covered in our documentation and might lead to unintended results.
 {: .label .label-red }